Mechanical Designer (TTE Programme)

 - You are a national of a CERN Member State or Associate Member State (https://home.cern/about/member-states);

-- You have a Technical Diploma in mechanical engineering or in industrial design of mechanical components (careers.cern/ttediplomas), and no more than 4 years' relevant experience after finishing your diploma;
+- You have a Mechanical Technical Diploma or equivalent in Industrial Design of mechanical components (careers.cern/ttediplomas), and no more than 4 years' relevant experience after finishing your diploma;

 - If you are currently studying, you are still eligible to apply, although you are expected to have obtained your qualification by the start of your appointment at CERN;